 JK-Grade 3, 4:00-5:00pm

-Ceci is so excited to be offering this after school art class at CGS for the first time.
+Ceci is so excited to be offering this after school art class at CGS for the second year running.
 Artists will explore new media every week and create their own unique projects.

 More About Principal's Club...

 Six years ago our Principal, Marie Bates, decided to create a club of her own.
 Her inspiration came from her own desire to reach out to the local and global community.

 Marie wanted to share this desire with CGS students and reveal to them, through direct experience, the power they hold to make a difference in the world.